jthoggard/advent-of-code/README.md

 # Advent of Code
-JavaScript solutions to each year of the Advent of Code challenge
+JavaScript solutions to for the 2023 Advent of Code challenge

 https://adventofcode.com